-If you accept that Imposter Syndrome is a type of anxiety it becomes obvious that anyone with social anxiety (whatever happened to the word shyness?) is going to be very susceptible to low self-esteem and a lack of confidence.
+If you accept that Imposter Syndrome is a type of anxiety it becomes obvious that anyone with social anxiety (whatever happened to shyness?) is going to be very susceptible to low self-esteem and a lack of confidence.

 In other words, as artists, we may be better off not finding solace within our professional peer groups.
 Not for reassurance anyway.
 Interesting and slightly counter-intuitive.

 Sometimes you need a helping hand to see life clearly.
-Check out this Skillshare class by Jonathan Van Ness (affiliate).
-It’s highly recommended.
+Check out this Skillshare class by Jonathan Van Ness.
 Look at the reviews, they are exceptional.

 If you like the way I draw and want to try things for yourself, this is my basic kit: (Amazon affiliate links)

 - Pentel Mechanical Pencils 0.3mm